-In those communities experiencing heightened conflicts with coyotes (i.e., a coyote in your area is one of the 14), it is worth a review of this website, and specifically that of the consultations resulting from conflicts in Broomfield, CO (click here to read more).
-It is important to look at what individual people are doing in order to interpret what individual coyotes are doing.
+In those communities experiencing heightened conflicts with coyotes, it is worth a review of this website, and specifically that of the consultations resulting from conflicts in Broomfield, CO (click here to read more).
+It is important to examine what individual people are doing in order to interpret what individual coyotes are doing.
 Many suburban areas unknowingly provide excellent habitat and other resources to coyotes; identifying these things may help reduce bold coyote behaviors by ensuring proper management of attractants.

 Negative interactions with coyotes can be intimidating if not dangerous, and steps should be taken to be sure issues are not ignored.
 Using community-wide reporting procedures can be an effective way to track conflicts to specific areas or animals.
 Prevention in this case is critical, since lethal removal, if deemed necessary, is only a patch to cover a much deeper problem.